-Scientifically known as sodium hypochlorite, usually as a 3–6% solution in water.
+Scientifically known as sodium hypochlorite, usually a 3–6% solution in water.
 This sort of bleach is applied in many homes to whiten clothes, purify hard surfaces in kitchens and bathrooms, treat water for drinking, and keep swimming pools free of infectious agents.

 • Bleaching Powder

 Formerly known as “chlorinated lime”, usually a mixture of calcium hypochlorite.
-They are sold as a white powder or in tablets, are used in the same applications as liquid bleach, but are more stable and contain more available chlorine.
+They are sold as a white powder or in tablets, and are used in the same applications as liquid bleach, but are more stable and contain more available chlorine.
 This cleaning agent can be present in House Cleaning items in Irvine like laundry detergent.

 • Chlorine Gas